willymmerlet12/vinted-front/README.md

 ## Netlify link

-use this link to use my project and enjoy the fludity of it: (https://vinted.netlify.app/)
+Use this link to use my project and enjoy the fludity of it: https://vinted.netlify.app/